saramcel/School_District_Analysis/README.md

   ![New results 1](/Resources/N1.png)

-  - The school district analysis overall are not very different after the removal of the Thompson High School 9th graders.
-The average scores and the percentages of students passing math and reading did not change very much.
+  - The school district analysis overall numbers are not very different after the removal of the Thomas High School 9th graders.
+There are 461 fewer students in the total.

-  ### How is the school summary affected?
+  ### 2. How is the school summary affected?

   - Original Analysis: